Ercanar/bachelor-thesis/Thesis.typ

 The clouds themselves are initially read from a database containing a real world measured spatial and temporal distribution of clouds.
 If the $"CO"_2$ is set to 680 ppm, the cloud cover becomes constant all over the world at 70% coverage.
 Other than that, the cloud value is not altered at all, meaning that there is no feedback loop within the cloud model.
 Only the albedo and the emissivity of the clouds is used within the model, leading to a strongly simplified cloud model that is almost useless when considering feedbacks.
 This model leads to an inaccurate impact of clouds, especially in regions where there are typically none, like in the Sahara.

+#pagebreak()
 The scenario that would happen if the clouds would be homogeneously distributed at 0.7 coverage whenever there is 680 ppm $"CO"_2$ in the atmosphere has some interesting implications.
 First there would be much more clouds which already cool the planet massively within the MSCM,